OctopusDeploy/blog/blog/2018-06/what-we-learned-at-ndc.md

 This was a good overview of functional programming and concepts.
 Tale talked about pure functions, partial application and currying (not the same thing!), and the dreaded monad.

 She then talked about why she loved Elm and why she thinks we might too.
 Small logical functions are easy to reason about.
 A purely functional language forces you to write and learn in a functional style.
-And Elm has a user focused design.
+And Elm has a user-focused design.

 ## Wrap up